svmiller/ir3-2/scripts/lab3alt.md

 ```

 Simulation is useful for illustrating what the chi-squared statistic is
-illustrating with respect to its eponymous distribution.
-We have a
+with respect to its eponymous distribution.
+We have a distribution with
-distribution with one degree of freedom, representing a singular
+one degree of freedom, representing a singular standard normal variate
-standard normal variate to square.
-It’s conceivable, however rare, that
+to square.
+It’s conceivable, however rare, that you could draw a
-you could draw a singular 4 from that distribution to square.
-You’d
+singular 4 from that distribution to square.
+You’d expect about 95% of
-expect about 95% of the distribution under those circumstances to be
+the distribution under those circumstances to be around 1.96^2 or
-around 1.96^2 or thereabouts (about 3.84).
-Intuitively, if the
+thereabouts (about 3.84).
+Intuitively, if the differences we observe
-differences we observe were random fluctuations, they’d be consistent
+were random fluctuations, they’d be consistent with a chi-squared
-with a chi-squared distribution with that singular degree of freedom.
+distribution with that singular degree of freedom.
+Anything outside
-Anything outside those bounds and we’re left with the impression the
+those bounds and we’re left with the impression the differences we
-differences we observe are not just random squared differences.
+observe are not just random squared differences.

 Again, simulation is nice for this.
 Let’s simulate 100,000 random
 numbers from a chi-square distribution with a singular degree of freedom